-- Honor meritorious and outstanding service to the University, the State of New York, the United States, or to humanity at large; and,
+- Honor meritorious and outstanding service to SUNY, the State of New York, the United States, or to humanity at large; and,

-- Recognize persons whose lives serve as examples of the University's aspirations for its students.
+- Recognize those whose lives and significant achievements serve as examples of SUNY's aspirations for its diverse student body;

 In making a nomination of an individual for an honorary degree, please consider the following:

-- Nominees must be distinguished, and the person's achievements must be both relevant and appropriate to the campus.
+- Nominees must be distinguished, and the person's achievements must be both relevant and appropriate.

 - Nominees who have made extraordinary contributions to the campus can be considered, but must have made significant contributions beyond the institution and the local region.